telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 ## JEXL Based Transformations

-The recomended expression language for the IoTAgent Library is [JEXL](https://github.com/TomFrost/jexl).
-To use JEXL, you will need to either configure it as default language using the `defaultExpressionLanguage` field to `jexl` (see [configuration documentation](installationguide.md)) or configuring the usage of JEXL as expression language for a given given group or device (as shown above).
+The recommended expression language for the IoTAgent Library is [JEXL](https://github.com/TomFrost/jexl).
+To use JEXL, you will need to either configure it as default language using the `defaultExpressionLanguage` field to `jexl` (see [configuration documentation](installationguide.md)) or configuring the usage of JEXL as expression language for a given group or device (as shown above).

 ```json
 {